Teleprompter Tips & Tricks

 At some point, most executives and public figures need to give a speech from a teleprompter.
 If you haven’t already had the experience, it’s possible your day is coming.

 Effective delivery requires more than just reading words off a screen.
 Paradoxically, you need careful preparation and practice to look spontaneous, natural and engaging.
 Cadence, voice modulation and body language are all crucial components of a successful speech.
-By taking the time to practice cadence, voice modulation and body language, you can deliver a speech that makes the impact you desire.
+By taking the time to practice them, you can deliver a speech that makes the impact you desire.

 Before you begin rehearsing, familiarize yourself with the teleprompter features, such as speed control, text size, format options (ex: bold, highlighting) screen configuration and more.
 This is true whether you’re working with a prompter operator or a do-it-yourself app.

-First, make sure you can see the text clearly and easily, without straining.
-Second, have it formatted in a way that supports your delivery.
-Third, set the speed at which the text will scroll.
-The pace should match your natural speaking style, you should not try to match the prompter.
+Set the speed at which the text will scroll.
+The pace should match your natural speaking style, rather than you trying to match the prompter's pace.
 But more on that, later.

-It also helps to get comfortable with the space in which you’ll be delivering the speech: whenever possible, practice in the actual location, with the teleprompter in front of you.
+It also helps to get comfortable and familiar with the space in which you’ll be delivering the speech: Whenever possible, practice in the actual location, with the teleprompter in front of you.
 If you can’t do that, mimic the set-up as closely as possible in rehearsals.
-This helps you adapt effectively to the layout, lighting, and visibility of the teleprompter screen.
-The goal is to help you feel you’re in somewhat familiar territory at the time of the actual speech.
+This helps you adapt effectively to the layout, lighting, and visibility of the teleprompter screen(s).
+The distance and positioning of the screens is especially important.
+The goal is to help you feel as comfortable and familiar with every aspect of the set up when you give your actual speech.

-Even the best natural speakers can trip up once they go into “reading mode”.
-As you rehearse, make sure you learn to avoid these common pitfalls.
+Once you start actually rehearsing, remember that even the best natural speakers can trip up once they go into “reading mode”.
+With each run-through, focus on avoiding these common pitfalls.

 1. Being tied to the prompter